upeducationnetwork/deanslist-python/README.md

 ```

-`dl_all` gets all data between two dates, submitting a separate request for each date.
+`dlall` gets all data between two dates, submitting a separate request for each date.
 This is useful for transferring large amounts of data.